lukebhan/PDEControlGym/docs/source/guide/tutorials.rst

 	"max_state_value": 1e10,
 	"max_control_value": 20

 In this case, we allow limiting of the PDE state size (using :math:`L_2` norm) to 1e10.
 We also limit the control value to 20.
 This helps simplify the continuous action space.
-The next set of parameters are a variety of settings for the custom reward function as in the paper.
+The next set of parameters are a variety of settings for the custom reward function (See `here <../utils/preimplementedrewards.html>`_) as in the paper.
 We offer a variety of reward functions preimplemented (and it is easy to implement your own).
-See the `rewards <../utils/rewards.html>`_ documentation for details.
+See the `rewards <../utils/customrewards.html>`_ documentation for details.

 .. code-block:: python

-    "reward_norm": 2,
-    "reward_horizon": "temporal",
-    "reward_average_length": 10,
-    "truncate_penalty": -1e3,
-    "terminate_reward": 3e2
+	from pde_control_gym.src import TunedReward1D
+	reward_class =  TunedReward1D(int(round(T/dt)), -1e-4, 1e2)

 Lastly, we discuss the final few parameters for 1D environments.
 Namely: